lapofan99/eliteredux/src/data/dex-strategy.md

     evs = 252, 252, 4, 0, 0, 0
     nature = Adamant
     moves = Double Edge / Body Press, Dragon Tail, Stealth Rock, Shore Up comment = Nigh unbreakable physically, sets rocks and annoys things by phasing them onto said rocks.
-Groundate recoil-free double edge hits like a truck and punishes things that want to stay in and defog on him.
+Tectonize recoil-free double edge hits like a truck and punishes things that want to stay in and defog on him.
 Alternatively, Fort Knox and Body Press can achieve similar results, though it takes a turn of defog to set up.
 Replace attack EVs with defense EVs if you choose this option.
 Shore up keeps him healthy, allowing him to reset Stealth Rock if the opponent removes it.
 }
 Zapdos
 {